Simion Bărnuțiu National College

-The Simion Bărnuțiu National College (Colegiul Național Simion Bărnuțiu) is a high school in Șimleu Silvaniei, Romania, that opened on October 1, 1919.
+The Simion Bărnuțiu National College (Colegiul Național Simion Bărnuțiu) is a high school located at 49B 1 Decembrie 1918 Street, Șimleu Silvaniei, Romania, that opened on October 1, 1919.

 The first principal was Ioan Ossian, a Latin and History teacher.
 In 1948, after the establishment of Communist Romania, the high school was shut down and was replaced by a professional school, the precursor of today's Ioan Ossian Technological High School.
 The high school was reopened in 1956 in a different location; the current building dates from 1965.

-În 1990, right after the fall of communism, the school was renamed the Simion Bărnuțiu Theoretical High School.
+In 1990, right after the fall of communism, the school was renamed the Simion Bărnuțiu Theoretical High School.
 It was declared a national college in 2004.